stephencweiss/stephencharlesweiss.com/content/blog/2019-04-13/currying-an-introduction-with-function-declarations-and-expressions.md

 `AddNumsCurried` takes advantage of two syntactic sugar features that arrow functions provide:

 1. If there is only one parameter, parentheses (`()`) are optional
-2. If the return statement is only one line, there’s an implicit return and braces (`{}`) are not necessary
+2. If the return statement is only one line, there's an implicit return and braces (`{}`) are not necessary

 That means `addNumsCurried` could alternatively be written as: